 By all accounts you have a great job.
 The title.
 The money.
 The office.
 The prestige of working for a respected company.
 But still, you are not feeling fulfilled, and it’s wearing you down.
 During your ascent through the company, you collected all the trinkets of success, but you lost sight of what really gets you excited.
 Now you know what you want to be doing, but you haven’t yet found the path forward.
 Something or someone (the organization) is holding you back.

 If your current situation is not working for you, you do not have to accept it as your fate.
+Apply to a new job that interests you, have an interview and pass the national police check.
+Getting a job isn’t as hard as you might think.
 You can set forth a new vision.
 It takes not only awareness of where you are today but self discipline to start taking a series of small action steps to initiate the change you want in your career and life.

 For more helpful tips you can check out my book Amplify Your Career and Life: 4 Steps to Evaluate, Assess and Move Forward.